 Will there be a 2020 / 2021 winter season?

 We very much hope so and most European ski resorts that offer summer skiing are already open to skiers from across Europe, taking in to account any social distancing requirements.
-All resorts are currently planning to open as they normally would in late November / early December for the winter.
+Most resorts are currently planning to open in mid-December for the winter.
 The issue of course is whether skiers from the UK are able to access the skiing!

 The Aosta Valley website has up to date information about current local regulations and restrictions.